READING THE CUES

 However, the overriding challenge for vignerons, distributors and resellers is to have specific wine brands, categories and bottles put figuratively and literally into the hands of consumers.

 It is estimated that more than 85% of the thousands of vineyards scattered throughout Australia do not trade profitably, and are economically unviable.
+For more viable and lucrative investment options, see this blog post about how you can trade fx and make big money.

 Making great wines, even good tasting ones, is secondary to stimulating the senses of consumers.